ramseyjiang/go_mid_to_senior/pkgusages/testpkgs/testify/readme.md

 5. Mocking out Downstream HTTP Calls with net/http/httptest && GRPC response

 These 5 mocking techs are almost matching 5 points write better codes for tests.

+assert.Nil() and require.Nil(), both are used to check err is nil or not. require.Nil() always is used for checking requests have all params or not.